coderbunker/supernanny-cloud/README.md

 ```

 ## Configure Grafana
-Getting started with setting up the Grafana GUI is [http://docs.grafana.org/guides/getting_started/ "here"].
+Getting started with setting up the Grafana GUI is [here](http://docs.grafana.org/guides/getting_started/).
 A proper explanation section is still required in this README.

 ## Configure SELinux for the droplet
 We need to enable the following selinux booleans: